Arctic Wolf Presents

 Cost of a Breach

-In 2022, data breach costs rose from $3.8 million to $4.2 million, the highest average total cost in the 17-year history of this report.
+In 2023, data breach costs rose to $4.45 million, a 15% increase over three years and the highest average total cost in the history of the report.

 Official Legal Terms for Calculator Tool